Remodel Cost Estimator

 Estimate the cost of your home remodeling project & see how much value it will add

-Millennials are educated, discerning, socially conscious and more global in their behavior than their parent’s generation.
-This same attitude applies to their purchasing behavior: They have traveled more and they have more specific demands for HOW and WHERE they want to live their life.
+Millennials are educated, discerning, socially conscious, and more global in their behavior than the previous generation.
+They are also starting to gain consciousness of their finances.
+This same attitude applies to their home purchasing behavior: They have traveled more and they have specific demands for HOW and WHERE they want to live their life.
 As I’ve seen through owning a platform that captures multiple behaviors of consumer groups, anyone trying to attract millennial home buyers needs to take this into account when trying to close a deal!

 Millennials have a simpler yet more sophisticated taste so gaudy styles don’t work for them!
 If you want to sell a home to a millennial make sure you turn your home into a multi-functional, modern (but with the character) oasis and deck it out with the few home tech gadgets to sweep them off their feet!

 So how does this translate to physical attributes in the home?
 Well, inputs from the real estate market suggest that there are some must-have criteria that a millennial home buyer will look for while shopping for a new home.
 Let’s explore these in detail.

 Millennials love the idea of optimizing small spaces to the maximum.
 They specifically look for a cozy, compact home that can accommodate their basic necessities.
 More and more millennials are opting for tiny homes that are generally less than 500 square feet.
 This also means that the millennial buyer doesn’t want to be burdened by the woes of overwhelming homeownership, including large home mortgages, student loans, and mortgage payments.

 The right location is everything for this credit card generation when they buy a home.
 The majority of them would prefer to have easy access to major metropolitan areas, including shopping centers, bars, and restaurants.